Terms of Business

 An agreement between you and us for the provision of defined Services ends on the completion of the provision of those Services.
 An open-ended agreement for the provision of Services ends three (3) months after the last date on which we provided Services to you.
 Unless new or different terms are agreed, our acceptance of instructions to perform Services for you subsequent to the ending of any agreement gives rise, from the time of acceptance of the instructions, to a new agreement on these terms.
 If we provide you free of charge with any seminar, information, or other document after the ending of an agreement, such provision does not give rise to a new agreement.

-21.2.4 your failure to pay to us any amount due, or money on account requested; or
+22.2.5 your failure to pay to us any amount due, or money on account requested in accordance with these terms; or

 On early termination, by either you or us, you will remain liable to pay all fees and expenses incurred before termination and due under our contract or due on the basis of the time spent at our usual hourly rates, whichever is the less, together with any further fees and expenses for work necessary to transfer our files to another adviser of your choice.
 All our rights set out in these terms shall continue to apply even if we terminate the agreement.